(Slugs, Muerte Viscosa)

 A few minutes later there is an entertainingly ludicrous scene where Juan Majan gets a slug in his gardening glove and, in his agonised contortions, ends up spilling acid and overturning a shelf, before hacking off his wrist with an axe and then accidentally igniting the spilt chemicals and blowing up the greenhouse.

-The plot is churned out via the cliches of the Animals Amok genre – the hero who knows what is happening but is ignored by all; the authorities who want to quash the hero’s warnings because of their own ignorance and/or business interest; the climactic venture into creatures’ sewer lair.
+The plot is churned out via the cliches of the Animals Attack Film – the hero who knows what is happening but is ignored by all; the authorities who want to quash the hero’s warnings because of their own ignorance and/or short-sighted business interest; the climactic venture into creatures’ sewer lair.
 Slugs: The Movie is probably the most competently made and watchable of all Juan Piquer Simon’s films.
 Even so, in anybody else’s books it is still a routine, if not downright poor, film.